-To introduce the paint can, you should flip around your log marker so you can see that the spout of the can gets inserted through the opening in the trigger.
+To introduce the paint can, you should flip around your log marker to see that the spout of the can gets inserted through the opening in the trigger.
 Not insertings the spout entirely through the gap in the trigger will keep it from working.

 When operating, loosen the wing nut until the wheel rotates smoothly, but not to the point where the wheel is wobbly.
 When you’re finished, be sure to reverse-rotate the wheel by hand until the cam hits the trigger and then tightens the wing nut to prevent accidental spraying.

 To replace the standard 16″ wheel with another size, you’ll need to initially slacken the wing nut, remove the screw, and afterward remove the 16″ wheel.

 Choose another wheel size (sold separately), such as the 14″ wheel, and install it using the proper holes.
 If installing a 14″ wheel, you’ll use the holes marked “14 inches” to distance the nozzle to the log remains the same.
 It also helps keep the proper cam to trigger position.
 No tools are necessary for changing wheel sizes.